 How to cope with an empty nest and a divorce

-- Allow time to grieve – many of the feelings you are experiencing are similar to grief as you mourn the loss of your relationship and your future hopes and plans as a couple.
+Many of the feelings you are experiencing are similar to grief as you mourn the loss of your relationship and your future hopes and plans as a couple.
 Give yourself time to work through these feelings.

-- Talk to your children about the divorce– whilst your adult children probably won’t want to get involved in the emotional side of your divorce, they will be keen to support both their parents.
+Whilst your adult children probably won’t want to get involved in the emotional side of your divorce, they will be keen to support both their parents.
 Talk openly to them about how the situation has affected you but try to avoid being critical of your spouse.
 Most importantly, use this as an opportunity to develop your relationship with your children and spend time with them as an individual rather than as a couple.

-- Look forward – your spouse has decided to start a new life and this is an opportunity for you to do the same.
+Your spouse has decided to start a new life and this is an opportunity for you to do the same.
 Even if you can’t imagine it at the moment, you now have a chance to focus purely on yourself.
 If you have spent a long time as a spouse and parent, you may have forgotten what you enjoy or how to be selfish.
 Now is the time to rediscover old interests and explore new ones.